grmos/Bioinformatics/Atom_distances/README.md

 ## Overview

 This C program is designed for bioinformatics applications, specifically to analyze Protein Data Bank (PDB) files.
 The tool searches for atoms in a protein that are within a specified distance threshold from a given CA (alpha carbon) atom.
+The implementation of the search algorithm utilizes KD-trees for efficient spatial searching.

 ## Features